carlessanchezalonso/carlessanchezalonso.github.io/_posts/2020-11-24-cosmology.md

 Within the framework of GR, which naturally accomodates (or even predicts!) a dynamical Universe, the expansion rate of the Universe depends on its energy content in a way that, for instance, a universe containing only matter should eventually slow down due to the attractive force of gravity.
 However, in 1998, observations of type Ia supernovae (SNe) at distances up to about 6 bilion light years by two independent research groups, led by Saul Perlmutter and by Brian Schmidt and Adam Riess respectively, revealed that presently the expansion is instead accelerating (Perlmutter et al., 1999; Riess et al., 1998).

 This acceleration of the expansion is attributed in the Standard Cosmological Model to the presence of an unknown kind of fluid, possibly related to a cosmological constant, that we call dark energy (DE).
-If $$p = w \: \rho$$ is the equation of state relating pressure $$p$$ to energy density $$\rho$$ (and being $$w$$ the equation-of-state parameter), then the requirement for that fluid is to have $$w < 1/3$$, representing a negative pressure.
 So far, we do not know what is the nature of this so-called dark energy that makes the expansion of the Universe to accelerate.
 Moreover, current measurements of the energy content of the Universe show that DE accounts for about 70% of the total energy density of the Universe.
 Of the remainder, more than 25% is due to an unknown form of matter (called dark matter, DM) and only less than 5% of the energy density corresponds to ordinary matter like protons, electrons and neutrinos (see e. g.
 Planck 2015 results, Ade et al. 2016).